 We are confident that all employees are paid fairly and equally where men and women are performing the same work to the same standard, but there is further work to be done to increase the number of women working in financial services, and increasing the representation of women at senior levels.

-The most recent Gender Pay Gap Report can be found here.
+Our Gender Pay Gap Reports can be found here: